-A turbidity curtain is a barrier used to contain sediment and silt from construction activity that takes place near or in a body of water to help protect the marine ecosystem.
+A floating turbidity boom also called a turbidity curtain is a barrier used to contain sediment and silt from construction activity that takes place near or in a body of water to help protect the marine ecosystem.

 The rest of this article explains what a turbidity curtain is, how it works, the different types, and discusses other relevant questions and topics concerning turbidity curtains and their use.